padmt1112/Getting-and-Cleaning-Data/README.md

 Steps to work on this course project:

 1. Download the data source and put into a folder in the local drive.UCI HAR Dataset folder created with the subdirectory.
-2. Created and saved run_analysis.R in the parent folder of UCI HAR Dataset, then set as your working directory using setwd()function in RStudio.
+2. Created and saved run_analysis.R in the parent folder of UCI HAR Dataset, then set as working directory using setwd()function in RStudio.
-3. Ran source("run_analysis.R"), then it will generate a new file tiny_data.txt in your working directory.
+3. Ran source("run_analysis.R"), then it will generate a new file tiny_data.txt in the working directory.

 Dependencies:

-run_analysis.R file will help you to install the dependencies automatically.
+run_analysis.R file will help to install the dependencies automatically.
 It depends on reshape2 and data.table.